So my ballet season has ended and I’m having bitter sweet feelings…

-Q4: WHAT IS YOUR RULES BEFORE THE SHOW?
+Q4: WHAT ARE YOUR RULES BEFORE THE SHOW?

 - It was my ballet school in Japan’s rule, and I’m still continuing forever, but my teacher always said, IF YOUR DRESSING ROOM IS NOT CLEAN YOU WILL NOT DANCE CLEAN.
-My teacher was ridiculously strict about our behavior at the dressing room, off the stage, when you are not performing.
+My teacher was ridiculously strict about our behavior in the dressing room, off the stage, when you are not performing.
 And just because I grew up in that, I feel so uncomfortable when my “station” isn’t clean.
-So I keep things clean around me, and I also make sure to eat (a lot).
-My go-to meal is steak!
-And fun fact: for the classes before the show, I ALWAYS wear leotards that are the colors of the costumes I’ll be dancing!
+So I keep things clean around me, and hope* I dance clean.lol Fun fact: for the classes before shows, I ALWAYS wear leotards that are the colors of the costumes I’ll be dancing!